ElDavoo/wa-crypt-tools/README.md

 See above.

+## The program doesn't decrypt my backups and says the backups are corrupted

+Your backups are corrupted.
+You can try disabling all checks with the `-f` flag, but expect crashes and/or unreadable output.

+## The program doesn't decrypt and says the key is wrong

+The key is wrong.
+You can try disabling all checks with the `-f` flag, but expect crashes and/or unreadable output.

 ## What is the best setup for decrypting my own databases?

 1) Enable end-to-end backups and do NOT use a password, use the 64-letters key option.